 Justice isn’t just about courts and trials.
 It’s the first value named in the mission statement of the United States for a reason.

-To “establish justice” is to build a society where fairness isn’t optional—where rules apply equally, systems are accountable, and individuals are treated with dignity, not favoritism or contempt.
+To establish justice is to build a society where fairness isn’t optional—where rules apply equally, systems are accountable, and every individual is treated with dignity and respect, not favoritism or contempt.

 But justice has never been automatic in America.
 From slavery to voter suppression, from unequal policing to discriminatory laws, we’ve often written one version of justice on paper and lived another in practice.
 That gap—between principle and reality—is where the mission matters most.